Rachel L. Miller, MD

 Division of Pulmonary, Allergy and Critical Care Medicine

-Dr. Miller is board certified in Pulmonary Disease, Critical Care Medicine and Allergy and Immunology.
+Dr. Miller is board certified in Pulmonary Disease and Allergy and Immunology.
 She has appointments in 3 departments in 2 Columbia schools and is the Division Chief for Pediatric Allergy, Immunology and Rheumatology.
 She is the Director of the Allergy and Immunology Fellowship program and Director of Adult Allergy.
-She is the Associate Director of the Columbia University Medical Center and NewYork-Presbyterian/Morgan Stanley Children’s Hospital Food Allergy Research and Education Clinical Network.
+She is the Director of the Columbia University Medical Center and NewYork-Presbyterian/Morgan Stanley Children’s Hospital Food Allergy Research and Education Clinical Network.
 She was named as top pulmonologist in the 2011-13 US News and World Report report and is a Fellow at the American Academy of Allergy Asthma and Immunology.
 Her clinical office specializes in the treatment of asthma and allergies.
+She also serves as Deputy Editor for Journal of Allergy and Clinical Immunology.

 - Immunodeficiency Disorder